CSLewin/NeonSunset/NEON SUNET.md

 \- Improve odds of success by taking more time, but at scales that make it a downtime/narrative action and not useful in moments of action.
 \- Failure consequences tie in with the (to-be-written) HEAT system, with a table for police/corporate/Black ICE responses.

-# It's Easy To Be A Bastard
+# It's Easy To Be A Weapons-Grade Motherfucker

-As a career criminal, being a weapons-grade motherfucker is trivial.
+As a career criminal, being an absolute bastard is trivial.
 Doing things with respect for the value of human life is much harder.
 Worthwhile?
 Maybe.

 Write about that here; maybe talk about what kind of game you're gonna run--do you put people in k-holes and threaten the lives of their family?
 Do you kill casually?
+Do you rob from the rich and give to the poor?

 ------